 “Wait…then that sword is a cutlass not a katana?”, I asked.

 “Yes, you are correct.
 The swords name is Deathbringer, and it was the sword I used back home.”, he said, “I went through many hardships in this world, but that sword stuck with me the whole time.
 It was there for all twenty weddings I had without a single complaint.
-I almost handed it off to my children when the war turned against us.
+I almost handed it off to my children when the country turned against us.
 Sadly, none of my children were fighters just merchants, and scholars.
 Being as such I sealed the sword here before they killed me not more than thirty feet from this spot with my family.”

 Hearing how he died I felt kind of bad for him.
 Asking him where his family was he said that until he chose someone to wield the sword he couldn’t join them in heaven.
 The past few centuries he had hoped someone would come, but no one ever showed up.
 Angered by this he started summoning undead to try, and get people’s attention.
 With us here now, and me being a fellow summoned hero he reluctantly handed the sword over.